SHL Inductive Reasoning Test – A Definitive Guide With Practice Questions

 SHL inductive reasoning tests are timed, so make sure you complete as many of the questions as possible.
 If you don’t know the answer to a question, take a guess and move on to the next question.

 Stay Calm and Concentrate

-When taking practise tests, make sure you time yourself.
+When taking practice tests, make sure you time yourself.
 This will show you how you react under pressure during an inductive reasoning test.

-If you can’t answer a question, don’t freak out: stay calm and remember that there are other questions to complete.
+If you can’t answer a question, do not panic: stay calm and remember that there are other questions to complete.
 Remaining calm and focused on the task ahead helps your natural problem-solving ability shine through.